AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 With Sources SDK, you can:

-* Configure a new source to the Platform catalog, complete with create, read, update, and delete functionalities using the [!DNL Flow Service] API.
+* Configure a new source to the Experience Platform catalog, complete with create, read, update, and delete functionalities using the [!DNL Flow Service] API.
 * Define specifications for your source, including information pertaining to supported authentication types and how resource data is fetched.
 * Create user-facing documentation for your new source.